About the Professional Doctorate (DAcOM)

 - Participate in integrative models of health care.
 (PLO4)

 Below contains comprehensive listings of the doctoral courses offered at AOMA.
 The doctoral courses are listed according the divisions of specialty of practice, inquiry, professionalism and leadership, and clinical practice.
-For each course, course number and name are listed, along with all co- and pre-requisite courses.
+Please refer the the porgram catalog for full description, credits and contact hours, and pre/co- requisite requirements.

 - DAcOM Core Curriculum